 Reduce the fat – Reduce the fat and calories in the traditional recipes by using fat-free or low-fat milk and cheese.
 Trim meats before cooking and remove skin before eating.
 Cook meats on a rack so that the fat can slowly drip away.
 Many baking recipes can be adjusted by using applesauce in place of half the butter.

-Go light on the gravy and sauces – You may not be able to control what’s being served during the holidays, but what you can control to make the meals healthier is to not use, or limit the use of, any of the sauces or gravies that are typically offered.
+Go light on the gravy and sauces – You may not be able to control what’s being served during the holidays, but you can control what you put on it.
+Try limiting (or cutting out altogether) the less healthy sauces or gravies that are typically offered.

 Stock your freezer with healthy meal options – Take a proactive approach several weeks ahead of time by cooking meals intended specifically for your freezer.
 And if you don’t have time to cook, purchase and store healthy frozen meals for your freezer.
 You’ll thank yourself later when you can pop one of those healthy meals in the oven and turn your attention to your holiday chores.

 Drink in moderation – If you choose to drink alcohol, it is important to remember to eat something beforehand to prevent low blood glucose levels.
 Drinking alcoholic beverages can add a significant amount of calories to your holiday intake.
-Limit one drink for women and two drinks for men.
+Try limiting servings to one drink for ladies and two drinks for gentlemen, per occasion.

 Stay active – Lack of physical activity is a major reason we have problems with weight and diabetes management over the holidays.
 Understanding that this is a busier time of year than normal, it is extra important to plan time each day for exercise.
 Consider a nice long walk about an hour after a holiday meal.

 This holiday season is about celebrating and enjoying the people in your life.
+With some careful planning and smart choices, you can make sure that your holidays are both happy and healthy.
 Try to focus your energy on the people you love and not the food.
 Invest in yourself and your diabetes health this holiday season by being prepared and planning ahead.
 Happy Holidays!